RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page5.md

 ```

 #### Example Code 4
+No set up required.
+Use however many drones, and run the program.
+Observe the console output, verify which drone was assigned which color and index, and fix set up if needed.
+Press Enter in the console to continue running synchronized flight.

+Rotate your drones with your hands to observe x-angle changes for each drone.

 If printing/storing a function call like ``swarm.get_angle_x()``, index 0 of the list will show drone 0's x-angle data, index 1 of the list will show drone 1's x-angle data, etc.
 ```python
 from codrone_edu.swarm import *